KayChansiri/Demo_GBT/README.md

 When we get a new, unseen data point, we will run it through every tree and then sum the final log-odds predictions **across all trees**, along with the initial leaf (-0.4), to obtain the final predicted log-odds for that specific data point.
 We then convert the log-odds into a probability to obtain the final prediction.
 Typically, we set the threshold at 0.5, meaning that if someone has a final probability greater than 0.5, their customer satisfaction will be predicted as 1.
 If it is less than 0.5, it will be predicted as 0.

-## Parameters to Fine-Tune in Gradient Boosted Trees
+## Parameters to Fine-Tune in GBT

 Now that you understand the concepts of how GBT for regression and classification work, let's talk more about which paramaters can be fine-tuned.

 1. **Learning Rate (Range between 0 and 1):**

-GBTs include a learning rate (also known as shrinkage or step size) that scales the contribution of each tree.
+GBT include a learning rate (also known as shrinkage or step size) that scales the contribution of each tree.
 A smaller learning rate (closer to 0) requires more trees to model the data but often results in a more robust model that generalizes better to unseen data.
 A larger learning rate (closer to 1) may speed up the learning process but risks overfitting if the model captures too much noise from the training data.
 The choice of learning rate is a trade-off between the number of trees needed and the model's generalization ability.

 2. **Tree Depth:**

-The individual trees in GBTs are usually shallow (typically not more than 40 leaves from what I have seen), ranging from 1 to a few levels deep.
+The individual trees in GBT are usually shallow, ranging from one to a few levels deep.
 These shallow trees, again known as "weak learners," are not very powerful on their own but become highly effective when combined through the boosting process.
 Deeper trees provide more complex decision boundaries, leading to faster learning but also increasing the risk of overfitting, which adds more variance to the model.
 Conversely, shallower trees take smaller steps in learning (learning more slowly), requiring more iterations to capture the patterns in the data.
 However, they tend to reduce variance, leading to a more stable model.
 The optimal depth depends on the complexity of the underlying data.

 3. **Regularization Techniques:**

-In addition to the learning rate, GBTs can be regularized through other techniques, such as subsampling the training data (also known as stochastic gradient boosting) and controlling the complexity of the trees (e.g., limiting tree depth, minimum samples per leaf).
+In addition to the learning rate, GBT can be regularized through other techniques, such as subsampling the training data (also known as stochastic gradient boosting) and controlling the complexity of the trees (e.g., limiting tree depth, minimum samples per leaf).
 These techniques help prevent overfitting to the training data, especially when dealing with large datasets.

 ## Example

 Now that you have a solid understanding of GBT, let’s explore a real-world example.
 I’m using a dataset from Kaggle: Heart Disease Data.
 This dataset contains 14 attributes, including:
-    Age
+    age,
-    Sex
+    sex,
-    Chest pain type
+    chest pain type,
-    Resting blood pressure
+    resting blood pressure,
-    Serum cholesterol
+    serum cholesterol,
-    Fasting blood sugar
+    fasting blood sugar,
-    Resting electrocardiographic results
+    resting electrocardiographic results,
-    Maximum heart rate achieved
+    maximum heart rate achieved,
-    Exercise-induced angina
+    exercise-induced angina,
-    Number of major vessels
+    number of major vessels, and
     Thalassemia

 I recommend visiting [the link](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data) for more details on the dataset.
-For this example, we’ll use all the predictors for a regression task.
 The target variable is the 'num' column, which contains five levels indicating the severity of heart disease:

     0: No heart disease
     1: Mild heart disease